Ficodes/wirecloud-keycloak/README.md

 * `SOCIAL_AUTH_KEYCLOAK_OIDC_SECRET`: Client secret of the WireCloud application
 * `SOCIAL_AUTH_KEYCLOAK_OIDC_GLOBAL_ROLE`: Whether the admin role is taken from the realm instead of from the client (default: `False`)

-Finally, to add backchannel logout support (Single Sign Off), the following
+This plugin is able to map Keycloak roles into WireCloud groups.
+To enable it, you should enable the `realm roles` and the `client roles` mappings either for the wirecloud application or for the `roles` scope.
+This mapping should include role information on the ID token.

-code: `url('', include('wirecloud.keycloak.urls')),` has to be added inside the urlpatterns list defined on your `urls.py` file.
+Finally, to add backchannel logout support (Single Sign Off), the following code: `url('', include('wirecloud.keycloak.urls')),` has to be added inside the urlpatterns list defined on your `urls.py` file.
 Once done this, you can access the Keycloak console to configure the **Admin URL** of the WireCloud application to point into the following url: `http(s)://wirecloud.example.com/keycloak`.